robcarver17/pysystemtrade/docs/production.md

     - [Create adjusted prices in Parquet](/docs/data.md#creating-and-storing-back-adjusted-prices)
 - Use [interactive diagnostics](#interactive-diagnostics) to check all your prices are in place correctly
 - Live production backtest:
     - Create a YAML config file to run the live production 'backtest'.
-For speed I recommend you do not estimate parameters, but use fixed parameters, using the [yaml_config_with_estimated_parameters method of systemDiag](/systems/diagoutput.py) function to output these to a YAML file.
+For speed, I recommend you do not estimate parameters, but use fixed parameters, using the [yaml_config_with_estimated_parameters method of systemDiag](/systems/diagoutput.py) function to output these to a YAML file.
 - Scheduling:
     - Initialise the [supplied crontab](/sysproduction/linux/crontab).
 Note if you have put your code or echos somewhere else you will need to modify the directory references at the top of the crontab.
     - All scripts executable by the crontab need to be executable, so do the following: `cd $SCRIPT_PATH` ; `sudo chmod +x *.*`